 This feature article was written by freelance writer, Jenna.

-There are a lot of misconceptions out there about how an STD can and can’t be contracted.
+There are a lot of misconceptions out there about STDs and how they can and can’t be contracted.
 And while we’ve already laid the ‘can I get an STD from a toilet seat’ issue to rest, it seems like this might be a good time to go over some of the basics.
 This isn’t meant to be condescending at all, and nobody here is going to assume that you are a novice when it comes to sexual health.
 After all, even the most renowned scientists need a refresher in the basics every now and then, right?

 So, let’s get right down to it.
 There are several ways a person can contract an STD.
 The most obvious method, of course, is by having sex.
 You will note that we didn’t specifically say unprotected sex just now.
 This is because while condoms, dental dams, and the like can help prevent your chances of contracting an STD, they are not 100% guaranteed to work.